thimios/Archivesspace-DO-Plugin/README.md

 **Archiveit Integration**

 The API includes an endpoint, /plugins/composers/archiveit, that generates a json response that can be consumed by Archive-It.
+More information on this integration can be found at https://github.com/NYULibraries/Archivesspace-DO-Plugin/wiki/Archive-It-Integration

 **example**